-The Consortium is headquartered at the University of Texas at Austin (in the Division of Diversity and Community Engagement), and it is led by Dr. Victor B. Sáenz (Professor & Executive Director) and Dr. Emmet Campos (Director).
+The Consortium is headquartered at The University of Texas at Austin (under the Division of Diversity and Community Engagement), and is led by Dr. Victor B. Sáenz, Professor & Executive Director, and Dr. Emmet Campos, Director.
 Our Consortium work is managed jointly through a collaboration with researchers at Texas A&M University, led by Consortium co-founder, Dr. Luis Ponjuán, Associate Professor.